I offer the exceptional to draw out the best

 Pequot Library, Southport, Concert tunings

-Education: Mansfield University (formerly State College) Music Department - Piano Tuning Program.
+Attended Mansfield University (formerly State College) Music Department Piano Tuning Program.

-Long and rewarding careers: Business Owner - Data Retrieval, Employment Background Screening and Title Search; and Real Estate.
+Long and rewarding careers: Principal Owner - CrimbackPIRS: Employment Background Screening, Public Information and Data Retrieval Services.

-Pipe Organ Tuning and Restoration involving some of the finest pipe organs from Boston to DC under the direction of Steve Emery, owner Emery Bros.
+Pipe Organ Tuning, rebuilding and Restoration involving some of the finest pipe organs from Boston to DC under the direction of Steve Emery, owner Emery Bros.
 In my care were choir, concert, and institutional pianos in association with the pipe organs that we maintained.

 Greg’s tips